 - After CDN implementation: http://cdn.domain.com/***

-Q) What will happen to previous uploaded files?
-Will all previously uploaded files will be uploaded on MAXCDN server?
-Automatically or I need to do something?
+Q) What will happen to previously uploaded files?
+Will all previously uploaded files will be uploaded on the MaxCDN server automatically, or do I need to do something?

-A) You set up as a pull zone, which means MaxCDN will automatically pull all your content from your server.
+A) You set up a Pull Zone, which means MaxCDN will automatically pull all of your content from your server.
 So there is no uploading to be done.

-Q) What will happen if I decide to remove CDN after a while?
+Q) What will happen if I decide to remove the CDN after a while?

-A) If you disable CDN, there will be no issues.
-As MaxCDN (when using a pull zone) pulls all the date from your server in the background, MaxCDN will be up to date.
-Although if you ever edit a already existing file, let’s say replacing an image, the cache will need to be cleared on the CDN in order for the file to update on the CDN.
-So if you disable CDN in future, your site will be working like the way it was but without the benefits of CDN.
+A) If you disable the CDN, there will be no issues.
+As MaxCDN (when using a Pull Zone) pulls all the data from your server in the background, MaxCDN will be up to date.
+Although, if you ever edit an already existing file, let’s say replacing an image, the cache will need to be cleared on the CDN in order for the file to update on the CDN.
+So if you disable the CDN in the future, your site will be working like the way it was before, but without the benefits of a CDN.

 So in a nutshell, using a CDN on your blog will give you an extra advantage of faster loading.